decentraland/catalyst/docs/CONTRIBUTING.md

 ## Creating a pull request

-We follow [this](https://github.com/decentraland/adr/blob/main/docs/ADR-6-git-style-guide.md) guideline for git usage
+We follow the [Git style guide](https://github.com/decentraland/adr/blob/main/docs/ADR-6-git-style-guide.md) for git usage

 1. In case that the pr is done using a branch within the service, it should have the semantic prefix.
-1. Before merging into main make sure the squash commit has the correct semantic type prefix.
+2. Before merging into main make sure the squash commit has the correct semantic type prefix.
-1. If the pull request is related to a issue, link it in the description of the pull request.
+3. If the pull request is related to a issue, link it in the description of the pull request.

+Adopting this convention helps us keep the commit history tidy and easier to understand, but also makes it easier to write automated tools on top of.

+### Automatic version bumping

+Following the naming convention enables us to bump the version automatically.
+Check the [Automatic version bumping](AUTOMATIC_VERSION_BUMPING.md) guide to know how your pull request's title should be.

 ## Any contributions you make will be under the Apache 2.0 Software License